 Keep baby wipes on hand.
 After printing, wipe any excess ink off of the plate with a baby wipe.
 If the blocks aren’t mounted, cleaning in a sink will hasten the linoleum disintegration.
 Clean gently by wiping excess ink with baby wipes for the longevity of the block.

 Recommended Books.
 I suggest these two books for your collection.
 Linocut for Artists and Designers by Nick Morely and Block Print Magic: The Essential Guide to Designing, Carving, and Taking Your Artwork Further with Relief Printing by Emily Louise Howard

 Explore Variations.
-I generally ask students to create a black and white print, a colored print, a two-color print (by printing a solid uncut piece of linoleum fist and then printing their cut linoleum in a second contrasting color).
-Other possibilities include a print on a colored sheet of paper, a gradient print, printing twice with the second print being offset, adding color by hand, masking off areas for two-color prints. etc. You can also print on fabric, I recommend Speedball Fabric Block Printing Ink.
+I generally ask students to create a black and white print, a colored print, and a two-color print (by printing a solid uncut piece of linoleum fist and then printing their cut linoleum in a second contrasting color).
+Other possibilities include a print on a colored sheet of paper, a gradient print, printing twice with the second print being offset, adding color by hand, and masking off areas for two-color prints. etc. You can also print on fabric, I recommend Speedball Fabric Block Printing Ink.

 For advanced classes, you might try a reductive linoleum print and/or a jigsaw linoleum print.